Jack-MillionMedia/VS/vector-store-ready/clinical-guides/monographs/Rhodiola rosea — Evidence-Based Clinical Monograph.md

 - [comparative] Comparative Analysis vs. Standard of Care
 - [preclinical] Preclinical Research Frontiers
 - [clinical_decisions] Clinical Decision Rules & Case Studies
+- [supply_chain] Supply Chain & Market Ethics
 - [bibliography] Bibliography & Source Audit Log

+---

+## [supply_chain] Supply Chain & Market Ethics

+### Sourcing & Sustainability
+*   **Habitat & Harvest:** *Rhodiola rosea* is native to the high-altitude, arctic regions of Europe (Scandinavia), Asia (Siberia, China), and North America.
+It is a slow-growing perennial that takes several years to reach maturity.
+*   **Wild-Harvesting Concerns:** Due to high global demand, wild populations in Russia and China have been severely overharvested, leading to its listing as a threatened or endangered species in several regions.
+*   **Cultivation:** To reduce pressure on wild populations, commercial cultivation has been established in Scandinavia, Eastern Europe, and North America (Canada, Alaska).
+Sourcing from cultivated stock is strongly preferred for sustainability.

+### Adulteration & Quality
+*   **Species Substitution:** The most common issue is substitution with other *Rhodiola* species, such as *Rhodiola crenulata*, which contains salidroside but lacks the characteristic rosavins found in *R. rosea*.
+*   **Synthetic Spiking:** Some low-quality extracts may be "spiked" with synthetic salidroside or rosavin to meet standardization claims without using genuine plant material.
+*   **Standardization:** High-quality extracts should be standardized to contain at least **3% rosavins** and **1% salidroside**.
+Ratios of these compounds are critical for authenticity verification.

+### Ethical Considerations
+*   **Conservation Status:** Clinicians should prioritize products that are Certified Organic or sustainably wild-crafted with verified traceability to ensure they are not contributing to the depletion of wild alpine ecosystems.
+*   **Fair Trade:** Supporting suppliers who engage in fair trade practices ensures that harvesters in remote mountain communities are compensated fairly for their labor and knowledge.

 ---